marktkimball/bbc-hawaii/src/pages/events/2020-12-15-new-years-eve-service-sample-event.md

 ---
 templateKey: event-item
-title: Sample event 2
+title: Sunday Night
-date: 2021-01-01T06:00:42.785Z
+date: 2021-01-04T03:30:00.000Z
-description: Sample
+description: Bible Questions & Answers
 featuredEvent: false
-location: Sample
+location: Bible Baptist Church
-address: Sample
+address: 455 Kilani Ave, Wahiawa
 tags:
-  - prayer
+  - Bible study
-  - family
+  - fellowship
-  - food
+  - child care provided
 ---
-Sample
+Sunday night is usually dedicated to studying a book of the Bible verse by verse.
+We are taking a break from this custom and are answering Bible questions of the congregation.
+Very interested to hear the different questions that are being asked, and a blessing to hear answers from the Word of God!